Some of my: Inventions | Magazine interviews | Sheds | Favorite ER memories

 Before I explain that, I must tell you a bit about myself, and why I feel that I am more qualified than an average weight loss expert.
 I graduated in the top 1% of my class in medical school.
 If nothing else, that is a testament to the fact that I learned more than 99% of my colleagues.
 However, the key to generating a real breakthrough in weight loss or any other field is an innovative mind.
 I may be smarter or more academically successful than 99% of other doctors, but formal schooling is not my forte.
 My strength is innovation and inventing.
 I have over 850 inventions and countless innovative ideas.
 One of those ideas pertains to how a person can lose weight easily without dieting, drugs, herbs, exercise, or surgery.

 I conceived this idea years ago, but never mentioned it because it was so obvious to me that I was certain one of the “big name” weight loss experts would also think of it.
 But they never did.
 They're just rehashing old ideas and getting rich in the process, even if their advice is lackluster.
 Take Dr. Phil, for example.
 He rose to fame as a protégé of Oprah, and he is truly gifted in delivering pithy quips.
 Lately, however, he seems to believe that he is a weight loss expert.
 That is laughably ironic to me, considering that Dr. Phil is overweight.
-I heard him trying to excuse this by blaming it on an old injury, but don’t we all have excuses?
+I heard him trying to excuse this by blaming it on an old injury, but don't we all have excuses?
 I could have stayed a blimp and blamed it on my sedentary job, bad joints, and pudgy genes.
 But I did not want excuses, I wanted results.
 I hated schooling, but I love to read extensively.
 I learned many great weight loss tips, and I developed some tips myself, including the breakthrough idea on how it's possible to lose weight easily without dieting, drugs, herbs, exercise, or surgery.
-I described these tips in my book, How to Lose Weight Without Dieting, Drugs, Herbs, Exercise, or Surgery.
-You can buy that book for less than $12, read it in an afternoon, and be on your way to having a great body—easily.
+I described these tips in my book, Lose Weight Easily.
+You can read it in an afternoon, and be on your way to having a great body—easily.

 Trivia: Did you know that sex is part of medicine?